-Another reason I chose the Amber Sukhumvit 85 was the possibility of doing laps around the pool on the rooftop terrace with a good panoramic view.
-However, that went wrong.
+I chose the Amber Sukhumvit 85 because I wanted to do laps around the pool on the rooftop terrace.
+The good panoramic view should be great.
+But that went wrong.
 All fitness rooms were closed.

 Instead of the roof terrace, I now had to walk along a wall behind the hotel.
 At least, the wall was green and did not remind too much of a prison.
 It’s funny because I was explicitly told not to go to the parking lot right next to it, and not to go to the back area either.
 “Only from here to there” my hooded companion pointed out to me.

 Even for a motion-hungry guy like me, that’s uninviting.
 And so I didn’t take the opportunity to walk around the courtyard every day.